apiman/apiman/README.md

 ## Developer Portal

-Apiman also comes with an developer portal.
-There you can allow Developers to access your APIs.
-Developers can view and test your APIs to develope their own Apps.\
+Apiman also comes with a developer portal.
+There you can allow developers to access your APIs.
+Developers can view and test your APIs to develop their own apps.\
 Check it out here: [Apiman Developer-Portal](https://github.com/apiman/apiman-developer-portal)

 ## Looking for support?